taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 ```clojure
 (def op-keys #{:and :or})
 ```
-We can use sets as predicates here.
-Our _spec_ for operators is simply a set of keywords.
+Sets can be used as specs, so our spec for operators is simply a set of keywords.

 Those operators need operands.
 Here we'll `def`ine a _spec_ called `::expression`:
 ```clojure